slotterbackW/UnJumbler/README.md

 ![Example-usage](https://github.com/slotterbackW/UnJumbler/blob/master/UnJumbler-Screenshot.png "Example usage")

-Riddle: When they hired him as the new tightrope walker he hoped it would be a --\n
+Riddle: When they hired him as the new tightrope walker he hoped it would be a --
 Answer: Steady Job